d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 ...
 </pre>

-> Including the `-j`,`--json` option preserves the JSON structure of the type’s information.
+> Including the `-j`,`--json` option preserves the JSON structure of the type&apos;s information.
 The full list has been truncated here for space.

 <pre>
 iLOrest > select ComputerSystem.